Israel throws its weight behind Ukraine but is wary of provoking Russia

 “During World War II, there were many countries that stood on the side, at least in the beginning, and the result was the death of millions,” said Anna Zharova, the CEO of Israeli Friends of Ukraine, which is organizing demonstrations.
 The organization sent a letter to the prime minister’s office urging it to sell the U.S.-funded Iron Dome antimissile defense system to Ukraine.

-The sale of the system — which in the last war between Israel and Gaza in May intercepted around 90 percent of rockets, according to the Israeli military — was blocked after Israeli officials expressed concern that the move would damage relations with Russia, according to a report in the Israeli news site Ynet last week.
+The sale of the system — which in the last war between Israel and Gaza in May intercepted about 90 percent of rockets, according to the Israeli military — was blocked after Israeli officials expressed concern that the move would damage relations with Russia, according to a report on the Israeli news site Ynet last week.

 “We don’t know what direction this catastrophe will take,” Zharova said.
 “But if we don’t act now, it will be recorded in the books of history.”